Get insider access

 Compared To Other Vacuums

-The Neato D8 is a well-rounded robot vacuum.
-It performs best on bare floors, where it easily sucks up pet hair and small debris like sand, but it also does a good job of clearing messes on high pile carpet.
-It feels impressively well-built and isn't particularly demanding either.
-However, it has a shorter runtime than the Neato Botvac D7 and doesn't perform as well on low-pile carpet.
+The Neato D8 is a reasonably well-rounded robot vacuum for something in this price range.
+It performs best on bare floors, where it easily sucks up pet hair and small debris like sand, but it has a hard time with debris in corners or along walls.
+It feels impressively well-built and isn't particularly demanding in terms of maintenance.
+However, it has a shorter runtime than the Neato Botvac D7 and doesn't perform especially well on carpet.

-If you're looking for alternatives, take a look at our list of recommendations of the best robot vacuums, the best robot vacuums for pet hair, and the best robotic vacuums for hardwood floors.
+If you're looking for alternatives, look at our list of recommendations for the best robot vacuums, the best robot vacuums for pet hair, and the best robotic vacuums for hardwood floors.

 Neato Botvac D7